 The Commission is interested in further development of the record on the public interest in its investigations.
 Accordingly, the parties are invited to file submissions of no more than five (5) pages concerning the public interest in light of the administrative law judge's Recommended Determination on Remedy and Bonding issued in this investigation on November 2, 2011.
-Comments should address whether issuance of a limited exclusion order and/or a cease and desist order in this investigation could affect the public health and welfare in the United States, competitive conditions in the United States economy, the production of like or directly competitive articles in the United States, or United States consumers.
+Comments should address whether issuance of a limited exclusion order and/or a cease and desist order in this investigation could affect the public health and welfare in the United States, competitive conditions in the United States economy, the production of like Start Printed Page 75912or directly competitive articles in the United States, or United States consumers.

 In particular, the Commission is interested in comments that:

 (i) Explain how the articles potentially subject to the requested remedial orders are used in the United States;